- Make/Cancel an Appointment

 Pay attention; this part tells you what to do when you write the paper.
 Look for the key verb or verbs in the sentence.
 Words like analyze, summarize, or compare direct you to think about your topic in a certain way.
-Also pay attention to words such as how, what, when, where, and why; these words specify tasks.
+Also pay attention to words such as how, what, when, where, and why; these words guide your attention toward specific information.
 (See the section in this handout titled “Key Terms” for more information.)

 “Analyze the effect that gerbils had on the Russian Revolution,” or “Suggest an interpretation of housefly undergarments that differs from Darwin’s.”

 Here you will find some questions to use as springboards as you begin to think about the topic.
 Instructors usually include these questions as suggestions rather than requirements.
 Do not feel compelled to answer every question unless the instructor asks you to do so.
 Pay attention to the order of the questions.
 Sometimes they suggest the thinking process your instructor imagines you will need to follow to begin thinking about the topic.

 “You may wish to consider the differing views held by Communist gerbils vs. Monarchist gerbils,” or “Can there be such a thing as ‘the housefly garment industry’ or is it just a home-based craft?”

 These are the instructor’s comments about writing expectations:

 “Be concise,” “Write effectively,” or “Argue furiously.”

 These instructions usually indicate format rules or guidelines.

 “Your paper must be typed in Palatino font on gray paper and must not exceed 600 pages.
 It is due on the anniversary of Mao Tse-tung’s death.”